itzjacki/view-transitions-wine-shop/README.md

 ## Why the hell is there a 500 line CSS file that only does one thing

-Yes - there is an egregious amount of repeated code here - that was the cost of doing this totally build-tool free 😬.
+Yes - there is an egregious amount of repeated code here - that was the cost of doing this totally build-tool-free 😬.
 If you want to make something similar, using a static site builder or some sort of light-weight web framework like Astro would be the obvious choice.
 The reason I did it without was to show that it was possible!